House prices throughout the United States have risen rapidly over the last decade, although prices in Houston seem cheaper than in other states.

 There Are No Zoning Laws

-Houston is one of the few cities that have no zoning laws, which are typically used to govern land use.
+Houston is one of the few cities with no zoning laws, typically used to govern land use.
 Instead, they use a complex system of codes to regulate real estate development.
 Still, these codes don’t put restrictions on or dictate land use.

 For this reason, housing can easily be available in abundance.
-With an extensive supply to meet any level of demand, the housing market is one of the cheapest ones out there.
+With an extensive supply to meet any level of demand, the housing market is one of the cheapest.

 Does this mean that you should be considering moving to Houston, Texas?